 Aaron and Katarina will be living on Tenglo Island and assisting in the work of a summer camp called Siloé.
 Part of their job will be to maintain the property on the island where they hold the summer camp.
 They will also assist with other various ministries of community outreach and church planting.

 Deb will coordinate Hub 450, EMM's new community center in Lancaster city.
 This hospitality center will be a place of connection across cultures, creating a safe space for Lancaster's refugee community and beyond.
 It is a place of food, creativity and cross-cultural community.

-Peter* serves as a member of the Christian-Muslim Relations Team, encouraging churches and individuals, through teaching, preaching, writing, and example, to build meaningful relationships with Muslims.
-Peter and Christy served in East Africa with their children for five years, and they draw from that experience as they engage here in the U.S. and globally.
+Peter and Christy serve in Paris, France, jointly appointed with EMM and Mennonite Mission Network.
+They are preparing to work in French-speaking Africa, and are currently scholars-in-residence at the Paris Mennonite Center.
+Peter is also a member at large of the Christian-Muslim Relations Team, encouraging churches and individuals through teaching, preaching, writing, and example, to build meaningful relationships with Muslims.
+Peter and Christy served in East Africa with their children for five years.

 Bob and Miriam have been involved in evangelism and church planting in the Netherlands since 1993.
 They have served with Crossroads International Church for many years.
 Bob and Miriam also serve with Serge, and are currently working in leadership development, evangelism training, and arts outreach with Serge's international teams.